MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/event-framework.md

 Data about messages is stored in the [SdkMessage](reference/entities/sdkmessage.md) and [SdkMessageFilter](reference/entities/sdkmessagefilter.md) entities.
 The Plug-in registration tool will filter this information to only show valid messages.

 > [!CAUTION]
-> The `Execute` message is available, but you should not register extensions for it since it is called by every operation.
+> The `Execute` message is available, but you should typically not register extensions for it since it is called by every operation.

+> [!NOTE]
+> There are certain cases where plug-ins and workflows that are registed for the Update event can be called twice.
+More information: [Behavior of specialized update operations](special-update-operation-behavior.md)

 ## Event execution pipeline